marufaytekin/pipeline-dev/README.md

 # Create Pipeline

 - Create a job to point to the project directory on your local.
 For an example I provide a pipeline called `hello-jenkins`
-- Configure the pipeline (Pipeline -> Pipeline script from SCM -> Git as follows:
+- Configure the pipeline as follows:
+    * Select `Pipeline from SCM` and set SCM to Git.
-    * Set Repository URL to `/home/pipeline-dev`
+    * Set Repository URL to `/home/pipeline-dev`.
-    * Set Script Path `hello-jenkins/Jenkinsfile`
+    * Set Script Path `hello-jenkins/Jenkinsfile`.
 - Your pipeline project it set to  read from your local git repository and ready to run.

 # Iterate